AlloyinIllinoisan/DIC-SEM/README.md

 Python Scripts Directory: The directory that the Pilot.txt and Python scripts are in.

 xCorrel Directory: The path to xCorrel.

+Python Directory: The path to your Anaconda installation.

 END (DO NOT DELETE THIS)
 _________________________________________________________________________________________________________________________________________________________________